OpenIndiana/oi-docs/docs/handbook/getting-started.md

 * How to create and use an xorg.conf file.
 * Graphics drivers are found in the `/usr/lib/xorg/modules/drivers/amd64/` graphics driver directory
     * modinfo only shows kernel drivers, not Xorg drivers, since Xorg drivers are just driver.so files dlopen'ed by a userspace process, not loaded into the kernel address space.
-    * To see what drivers Xorg loaded, either check Xorg.0.log or run pldd on the Xorg process.
+    * To see what drivers Xorg loaded, either check `/var/log/Xorg.0.log` or run `pldd` on the Xorg process.
 </div>

 ### Video card support (2D)